metno/weatherapi-docs/docs/doc/ForecastJSON.md

 ### Parameters for a time period
 These parameters are found under a number of objects: `next_1_hours`, `next_6_hours`, `next_12_hours`.
 These parameters, e.g `precipitation_amount` describe a period of time.
 E.g `precipitation_amount` under the object `next_1_hours` describe the amount of forecasted precipitation for the period `time` + 1 hour.

 The parameters under the object `summary` describes the weather situation based on many of the other parameters.
 E.g `symbol_code` will describe the weather situation for period of time, and includes information about clouds, precipitation and more.
+It is also used as the basename of the weathericon filename, by appending the desired extension (`.png`, `.svg` or similar).